 With that said, let’s get started.

-- Do you employees feel a sense of purpose?
+Do your employees feel a sense of purpose?

 Whether it’s working on a world-changing new technology or running the french-fry station at a quick service restaurant, your staff do better work when they feel a sense of purpose related to their job.
 It may be a feeling that they’re contributing to a greater good or simply understanding how they contribute to a great customer experience.